Anurag loves playing video games. His guides and listicles revolve around popular iOS, Android, PC, and console games.

 Every moment spent in the asylum will be recorded on your handheld camera.
-You can investigate objects, search for clues and film ghosts in the haunted asylum.
+You can investigate objects, search for clues, and film ghosts in the haunted asylum.
 The game’s interactive part will ask you to take photos of paranormal activity with your camera.
-You will need to press the F button to take images of ghosts and ghouls.
+You will need to press the "F" button to take images of ghosts and ghouls.

 Another unique feature besides the camera view is the panic meter, which increases whenever a paranormal entity is near.
 Your panic level also increases when you stare at enemies.
-The Panic System works a bit like SCP: Containment Breach’s Blink Meter and can really hamper your ghost-hunting adventure as it will be difficult to control your player.
+The Panic System works a bit like SCP: Containment Breach’s Blink Meter, and it can really hamper your ghost-hunting adventure as it will be difficult to control your player.
 You can take pills when the panic levels are high.